hustcc/placeholder.js/README.md

 ## 2. Feature

  - Pure javascript, do not depends on jQuery or other javascript framework.
- - Very lite, only 1.65kb. and `941 b` after gzip.
+ - Very lite, only 1.46kb. and `851 b` after gzip.
- - So many option config, all has default value.
+ - Many options config, all has default value.
  - Very easy to use.